MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 ![ColorPicker Settings screenshot.](../images/pt-colorpicker-settings.gif)

-To reorder the colors press the **...** buttom on the right and select **Move up** or **Move down**.
+To reorder the colors, select the **...** buttom on the right and select **Move up** or **Move down**.

-To disable a color format toggle the switch on the right.
+To disable a color format, toggle the switch on the right.
 Disabled color formats are not deleted but also not shown in the Color Picker Editor window.

-To delete a color format, press the button with the bin icon.
+To delete a color format, select the button with the bin icon.

-To edit a color format, press the button with the pencil icon.
+To edit a color format, select the button with the pencil icon.
 In the appearing window the name and the format can be modified.

-To add a new color format press the **Add custom color format** button.
+To add a new color format, select **Add custom color format**.

 ### Managing Color Formats

-The color formats can be deleted or edited, modified.
-New color formats can be added to the list too.
+Color formats can be deleted or edited and new color formats can be added to the list.
 The syntax of the color formats is described in the color format editor window.

 The following table contains the parameters, which can be used for defining a color format and their meaning:

 | Parameter | Meaning             |